-Based on the results of audit procedures described in the OBJECTIVES, SCOPE, AND METHODOLOGY section of this report, auditors did not identify deficiencies in internal control or instances of noncompliance that are considered reportable under Government Auditing Standards.
+Based on the results of audit procedures described in the OBJECTIVES, SCOPE, AND METHODOLOGY section of this report, auditors identified a deficiency in internal control that is considered reportable under Government Auditing Standards.
+This item is described in the FINDING, RECOMMENDATION, AND RESPONSE section of this report.
+Management's response is presented after the audit finding.
+We did not audit the response, and accordingly, we express no opinion on it.